 There are tons of behavior patterns and habits users already have before they come across your app or website.
 This set of knowledge is based on their previous experience and depending on how designers approach it, it may help or ruin the user experience.

 For example, even before the popularity of digital products, for stats and charts most users associated red with a negative balance or decrease and green with a positive balance or increase.
 Using this pattern known to millions of people of different ages and nationalities, you support the product’s external consistency and make it easy to understand data visualization.
-As well, coloring the button of accepting an incoming call green and rejecting the call red reduces the cognitive load for the users as they are accustomed to such a model and won’t need to think what button to hit.
+As well, coloring the button of accepting an incoming call green and rejecting the call red reduces the cognitive load for the users as they are accustomed to such a model and won’t need to think about what button to hit.

 The app for taking personal challenges

 Also, this point may deal with internal consistency, and it’s especially critical for complex products with a large number of screens and interactions.
-When you onboard the users, educate them on how to deal with the interface, and use a consistent set of interactions from one page to another, they don’t need to focus on how to deal with each new page, so they feel the interface quite intuitive.
+When you onboard the users, educate them on how to deal with the interface and use a consistent set of interactions from one page to another, they don’t need to focus on how to deal with each new page, so they feel the interface quite intuitive.
 But if you break that consistency, users will need time and effort to understand what’s going on.

 For instance, when you use galleries of images with a vertical scroll on most pages but then use a not-so-obvious horizontal slider for them on another one, it can make users struggle with the content or miss it at all.
-Or let’s imagine that you used a plus button in the bottom part of the screens for a long time, and users got used to finding it there, but then you moved it to the top part and hid in the hamburger menu.
+Or let’s imagine that you used a plus button in the bottom part of the screens for a long time, and users got used to finding it there, but then you moved it to the top part and hid it in the hamburger menu.
 Or, let’s say, you make the phone number tappable and interactive at some screens and non-interactive on the others, although everywhere it looks the same.
 That is inconsistent.
 Sure, in this case, users will need some time to switch from one pattern to another.
 This experience may be quite annoying so take care of smoothing it with tooltips or other techniques.

 Of course, that doesn’t mean that you have to stick only to known patterns.
 There’s always room for creative and out-of-the-box solutions; just keep in mind to think over their connection with what the target users already know and use, and if that connection is weak, think about how to support users and not to transform design creativity into user’s annoyance.
 What’s more, strive for logic and similarity of interactive patterns – even if they are non-common but consistent across all the product screens, the process of getting accustomed to them will be quick and easy.